 Habitat Destruction Harms Osprey Population

-In 2019, our streaming osprey and heron nesting cameras reached audiences across the globe with nearly 3 million views.
+Our streaming osprey and heron nesting cameras reached audiences across the globe with millions of views.
 Take a peek and help spread the word about this bird’s eye view of North Carolina wildlife in their natural habitats.

 Protective measures, such as the ban of the pesticide DDT, helped the water-dependent birds rebound.
 But continued destruction of their habitat may impact their future.
 For young to thrive and maintain their diet of freshly caught fish, ospreys need nesting opportunities in large open bodies of water.